dsoprea/SplitMedia/splitmedia/resources/README.rst

-This tool takes a media file and a list file with offsets and durations, and processes the list file to split the media file up into pieces using *[ffmpeg](https://www.ffmpeg.org)*.
+A tool that takes a media file and a list file with offsets and processes the list file to split the media file up into pieces using `ffmpeg <https://www.ffmpeg.org>`_.

 Usage